 Our notices to you will be sent to the most recent address we have for the Subscriber.
 The Subscriber is responsible for notifying us of any change in address.
-Subscribers who move should call our Member Service Contact Center and Social Security toll free at 1-800-772-1213 (TTY users call 1-800-325-0778) as soon as possible to give us their new address.
-If a Member does not reside with the Subscriber, or needs to have confidential information sent to an address other than the Subscriber's address, they should call our Member Service Contact Center to discuss alternate delivery options.
+Subscribers who move should call Member Services and Social Security toll free at 1-800-772-1213 (TTY users call 1-800-325-0778) as soon as possible to give us their new address.
+If a Member does not reside with the Subscriber, or needs to have confidential information sent to an address other than the Subscriber's address, they should call Member Services to discuss alternate delivery options.

 Note: When we tell your Group about changes to this EOC or provide your Group other information that affects you, your Group is required to notify the Subscriber within 30 days after receiving the information from us.
+The Subscriber is also responsible for notifying Group of any change in contact information.